 She sees this trend across the board in:

-- Food systems: UVM started a master’s degree program in this area, a reflection of the growing needs of industry, government and non-profit organizations.
+- Food systems and agriculture: UVM started a Food Systems Graduate program as a reflection of the growing needs of industry, government and non-profit organizations.
 The program integrates social science, humanities and natural science.

 This flexibility, coupled with more professions requiring advanced study, has led to an increase in the number of Americans holding master’s degrees, according to Viray.

 The Master’s of Public Health program at UVM experienced a surge of interest as the pandemic highlighted the importance of epidemiology and biostatistics.
 Above, Jan K. Carney, MD, MPH, MACP.
 Associate Dean for Public Health and Health Policy at the Larner College of Medicine at the University of Vermont, talks about what public health means.

 The CGS/GRE survey also reported the percent change in enrollment in master’s-level programs by broad field from 2019 to 2020.
 Enrollment is growing in the following fields: